 The Eureka Recycling Center is also a state- certified appliance recycler.
 Several HWMA employees have EPA 608 certification, qualifying them to safely remove mercury switches and ozone-depleting refrigerants from waste appliances.
 After removal of all hazardous wastes, these “white goods” are baled and marketed as scrap metal.

 HWMA is a certified Electronic Waste Collector.
-Electronic wastes, such as televisions, computers, radios, and microwaves are accepted for a nominal fee.
+Electronic wastes, such as televisions, computers, radios, and microwaves are accepted at no-charge for residents; commercial customers may dispose e-waste for a small fee.
 These items are then logged, palletized and transported.

 Source separated non-CRV recyclables, such as cardboard, rigid plastics, and scrap metal, are densified onsite by use of a two-ram horizontal baler.
 These baled materials are then sold as commodities, typically to buyers in Oregon or the San Francisco Bay area.